puppeteer/puppeteer/docs/api/puppeteer.browsercontextoptions.proxybypasslist.md

 # BrowserContextOptions.proxyBypassList property

-Bypass the proxy for the given semi-colon-separated list of hosts.
+Bypass the proxy for the given list of hosts.

 **Signature:**